 No one wants to think about death too much in the West.
 Somewhere along the line, we were taught to stay schtum on the subject and push it into the shady corners of silence.
 Yet death awaits us all.
 It’s an absolute certainty and with death comes life and in life, we try to bring as much colour as possible.

 Someone who did just that – and more – was David Bowie.
-Trying to detail all of his life here between South London and New York City requires a weighty biographical tome, but due to his long creative life, with his first album released in 1967, it means that every generation has their own Bowie.
+Trying to detail all of his life here between South London and New York City requires a weighty biographical tome, but due to his long creative life, with his first album released in 1967, it means that every generation has a Bowie of their own.

-David Bowie’s music and style are never too far away from the conversations between cutters.
-When we have no customers in the shop cutter Oliver Cross and bespoke shirt maker Sean O’Flynn can be heard breaking out into a Hunky Dunky number.
-Sartorially too, Bowie was ahead of any game in town and constantly pushed the boundaries in this area while also looking incredibly cool in a beautifully cut suit.
+David Bowie is never too far away from the conversations between the tailors here at M&M. When we have no customers in the shop, Oliver Cross and bespoke shirt maker Sean O’Flynn can be heard breaking out into a Hunky Dunky number.
+Sartorially too, Bowie was ahead of any game in town and continuously pushed the boundaries in this area while also looking cool in a beautifully cut suit.

 A lot has been said about the mystery of the man and his ability to be front and centre of culture while also existing at its edges.
-A magician of sorts, other worldly of course, who had the ability to surprise us – with a new album on Friday (on his 69th birthday) and the biggest surprise of all, his death just a few days later; an event itself – it could be argued – a final bow on a career full of colour and the most incredible sound and vision.
+A magician of sorts, otherworldly of course, who could surprise us with a new album on Friday (his 69th birthday) and the biggest surprise of all, his death just a few days later.
+One memorable final bow on a career which has been full of colour and of course, sound and vision.

 David Bowie 1947 – 2016